Varmall/Sign_language_collector/README.md

 Written in Python 3.11<br>
 Recommended IDE: Pycharm<br>
 Requires a camera for obvious reason<br>
 Recommended OS: Windows 10/11.
-Might work on Linux or MacOs but not tested.<br>
+Might work on Linux or MacOs, but not tested.<br>

 After cloning, make venv with Python 3.11, install all packages from requirements.txt.
 Run main.py or build binary with main.py and run it.<br>